juniversal/juniversal.github.io/index.markdown

 permalink: /
 ---

-### Current status: Under Construction, Coming Soon ###

-JUniversal is almost ready for public preview, but not quite.
-I'm still getting website, instructions, and code ready before really expecting folks to try it out.
-So feel free to poke around if you want, but know that I'm still putting things together & you probably want to come back next week.

 ### JUniversal makes Java truly cross platform ###

 Writing the same code from scratch for every platform is a pain & inefficient.
 There must be a better way.